How Do I Report a Nursing Home to the State of Florida?

 - Excessive bills or unauthorized charges

 - Missing cash, checks, credit cards, or items of personal property

 - Inability to communicate with friends or family members

 - Inadequate access to medications or failure to administer medications

 - Inadequate access to the restroom or basic hygienic care

 Speak with a Florida Nursing Home Abuse Attorney in Confidence

 Although multiple state agencies handle reports against nursing homes in Florida, government investigators are not committed to your individual rights and interests.
 Hiring an experienced lawyer is essential for keeping yourself and/or your loved one safe and identifying your options for holding the nursing home accountable.

-Few law firms in Florida have more experience with nursing home negligence claims than Colling Gilbert Wright & Carter.
-Our attorneys have the knowledge and resources to investigate your case thoroughly and the tenacity to pursue the full compensation you and your family deserve.
+Few law firms in Florida have more experience with nursing home negligence claims than Colling Gilbert Wright.
+Our nursing home abuse attorneys have the knowledge and resources to investigate your case thoroughly and the tenacity to pursue the full compensation you and your family deserve.

-Please call (407) 712-7300 today for a free case evaluation with Colling Gilbert Wright & Carter.
+Please call (407) 712-7300 today for a FREE case evaluation with Colling Gilbert Wright.
 Our nursing home abuse lawyers serve clients in Orlando, Tampa, Miami, and throughout Florida.